satishnadipalli/Cryptoweather_nextapp/README.md

 API Rate Limits: To handle rate limits for external APIs, we implemented data caching and periodic refreshing every 60 seconds.

 Responsive Design: Tailwind CSS made it easier to build a responsive layout that looks great on mobile and desktop.

-License
-This project is open-source and available under the MIT License.
-See the LICENSE file for more details.